Midwives group applies for regulation under new provincial act

 'They'll have an option for who provides their care'

 The P.E.I.
-Midwives Association has taken the first step in a process that would allow midwives to practise on P.E.I.
+Midwives Association has taken the first step in a process that would allow midwives to practice on P.E.I.

 The association has submitted an application to the province to see regulations for midwifery put in place under the new P.E.I.
 Health Professionals Act.